The Westminster Schools: Athletics

 For the 2012–13 school year, Westminster was named the nation's best overall sports program for its eleven state championships and four second-place finishes.
 Nearly a decade later, for the 2021-22 school year, Westminster was again named the nation's best overall sports program with ten state championships, two second-place finishes, and a final four appearance from the boys' soccer team.

-These teams have won 290 state championships since 1951, including seven in the 2016–17 school year.
-Westminster has received the Georgia Athletic Directors' Association Director's Cup in its respective classification in 17 of the 18 years it has been awarded, 2000–2008 and 2010–2017.
+These teams have won 331 state championships since 1951, including seven in the 2016–17 school year.
+Westminster has received the Georgia Athletic Directors' Association Director's Cup in its respective classification in 23 of the 25 years it has been awarded, 2000–2013 and 2015–2024.
 The varsity boys' tennis team won the Georgia State High School AAA State Championship in ten seasons in a row, 1999–2009.
 The boys' team has yielded many Division 1 NCAA scholarship tennis players over the years, and it has won several regional tournaments as well.
-The men's and women's swimming & diving teams have won 34 state championships under former coach Pete Higgins, whose accolades through 51 years of coaching include membership in the Georgia Aquatics Hall of Fame, recognition of January 5, 1990 as Pete Higgins Day by the City of Atlanta, among others.
+As the first two sports teams of Westminster, the boys and girls tennis teams have each won 52 state championships, winning their most recent in the 2025-2026 school year.
+Starting in 1958, Paul A. Koshewa (1923-2016), a WWII, Korea, and Vietnam veteran who was awarded several Purple Hearts, and taught math and science from 1955-1990, became the inaugural coach for the boys', and after several decades of lobbying and organizing to make it an official GHSA sport, the girls' cross country teams.
+The boys have won 33 and the girls have won 35 state championships respectively, each winning their most recent in the 2025-2026 school year.
+The men's (28) and women's (29) swimming & diving teams have won a combined 57 state championships, 34 of which under former coach Pete Higgins, whose accolades through 51 years of coaching include membership in the Georgia Aquatics Hall of Fame, recognition of January 5, 1990 as Pete Higgins Day by the City of Atlanta, among others.
 Westminster fields the sole varsity squash team south of Woodberry Forest School in Virginia featuring full interscholastic competition; the team placed 16th in the 2004 U.S. National High School Team Championships, held at Yale University, and the Squash Cats also won the title in 2012, 2016, and 2018.